Notebook / Infrastructure / 004

 The three pillars and the thread between them

-Traces are the timeline of a single request as it flows through the system.
-A distributed trace records every service call, every downstream request, every database query that a given user interaction triggered — with timing, parent-child span relationships, and service-level attributes attached.
+Traces follow a single request end-to-end through the system.
+A distributed trace records each service hop, downstream HTTP call, and internal span, together with timing and metadata.
 This is where the correlation ID lives.

 • propagated automatically to every downstream HTTP call via the W3C traceparent header